Wild animal suffering: Pessimist philosophers

+John Stuart Mill

-In the 1874 posthumous essay "Nature", utilitarian philosopher John Stuart Mill wrote about suffering in nature and the imperative of struggling against it:
+In the 1874 posthumous essay "Nature", utilitarian philosopher John Stuart Mill writes about suffering in nature and the imperative of struggling against it:

 In sober truth, nearly all the things which men are hanged or imprisoned for doing to one another, are nature's every day performances. ...
 The phrases which ascribe perfection to the course of nature can only be considered as the exaggerations of poetic or devotional feeling, not intended to stand the test of a sober examination.
 No one, either religious or irreligious, believes that the hurtful agencies of nature, considered as a whole, promote good purposes, in any other way than by inciting human rational creatures to rise up and struggle against them. ...
 Whatsoever, in nature, gives indication of beneficent design proves this beneficence to be armed only with limited power; and the duty of man is to cooperate with the beneficent powers, not by imitating, but by perpetually striving to amend, the course of nature—and bringing that part of it over which we can exercise control more nearly into conformity with a high standard of justice and goodness.

-In his 1892 book Animals' Rights: Considered in Relation to Social Progress, the writer and early activist for animal rights Henry Stephens Salt focused an entire chapter on the plight of wild animals, "The Case of Wild Animals".
-Salt wrote that the rights of animals should not be dependent on the rights of being property and that sympathy and protection should be extended to non-owned animals too.
-He also argued that humans are justified in killing wild animals in self-defense, but that neither unnecessary killing nor torturing harmless beings is justified.
+Henry Stephens Salt

+Henry Stephens Salt (1851–1939) was a British writer and early advocate of animal rights.
+In Animals' Rights: Considered in Relation to Social Progress (1892), he devotes a chapter to the plight of wild animals.
+He sets out a duty to respect their autonomy and right to life, drawing parallels with debates about the treatment of so-called "uncivilised" human tribes.
+Animals, he argues, have a claim to live unmolested and uninjured unless their presence poses a direct threat to human welfare.
+Action in self-defence or to avert serious harm may be warranted, including limiting numbers where a species would otherwise cause significant damage, but the needless killing or torment of harmless creatures is not.
+Salt also notes the difficulty of defining the limits of justified interference, whether with animals or human communities, while insisting that avoidable harm cannot be defended.